erhk111/learntocodeoc/README.md

 ###Exercise 3.0 (node.js REPL)
 1. Run the node.js command in your terminal.
 (Git Bash or Terminal)
-2. Type in the following command.
+2. Type the following into the node.js REPL.
 ````
 console.log('Hello World');
 ````